-Bed bugs don’t go to sleep in winter, die or retreat to more welcoming habitats either like some insects.
+Bed bugs don’t die in the winter.
+Nor do they go to sleep or retreat to more welcoming habitats either like some insects.
 They’re keeping cozy inside, where temperatures remain consistent.
 Both bed bugs and humans prefer similar temperature ranges.
 So, if bed bugs have already established themselves within a temperature-controlled space, chances are they will remain active year-round unless they are removed.

 Bed bugs in winter

 Bed bugs can be very resilient.
+A common question we get is, “does freezing kill bed bugs?”
 Though below-freezing temperatures can kill bed bugs, they can even survive those temperatures for a brief time.

 If temperatures do drop significantly, bed bugs will enter a hibernation-like state.
 In this state, the adults can survive without feeding for months.